-We will also expand financial incentives for manufacturers to increase the use of renewable biomass energy.

-Manitoba families have become the top recyclers in all of Canada.

-In the community of Elie, the environmental liability left over from the former Isobord plant has now been cleaned up and the site will soon be home to a state-of-the-art electronic waste recycling facility.

-A new Recycling Strategy will be launched this year with a goal of reducing by 50% the amount of waste sent to landfills by 2020.
-New initiatives will expand curbside composting and increase recycling of commercial and industrial waste.
+We will also expand financial incentive for manufacturers to increase the use of renewable biomass energy.
+Manitoba families have become the top recycler in all of Canada.
+In the community of Elie, the environmental liability left over from the former Isobord plant has now been cleaned up and the site will soon be home to a state-of-the-art electronic waste-recycling facility.
+A new recycling strategy will be launched this year with the goal of reducing by 50 per cent the amount of waste sent to landfills by 2020.
+New initiatives will expand curbside composting and increase recycling of commercial industrial waste.
 This strategy will create hundreds of new green jobs and reduce greenhouse gas emissions.